Cargill/splinter/splinterd/man/splinterd.1.md

 node_id = "mynode"

 # The number of seconds between network keep-alive heartbeat messages.
-# Setting heartbeat_interval to 0 disables this feature.
+# Setting heartbeat to 0 disables this feature.
-heartbeat_interval = 60
+heartbeat = 60
 ```

 SEE ALSO